Velfi/ChicagoRustMeetup/presentations/2019_june_25_Idiomatic_C_Wrappers_In_Rust/READE.md

     `Sync` due to internal mutation on fetches.
   * Initially defined schema pointer-types as unit structs, but that means they were both `Send` and `Sync` by default, which isn't correct!
+* Schema pointer hacking.
+* Enums are magic!
+  * Other language SDKs use a pattern where you register a bunch of callbacks for each type of worker op, and then they internally dispatch to the correct callback.
+Rust enums basically do this automatically.